 “Teens rarely use just one kind of drug,” Stein says.
 “They mix them with alcohol or marijuana, so it affects an array of organs.”

-2. Don’t let your teenager get his/her hands on prescription painkillers.
+2. Don’t let your teenager get their hands on prescription painkillers.

 The next step, check your medicine cabinet.
 “Teens are getting these pills from their own homes, or grandma’s house, or their friends’ houses,” Pasierb explains.
 “Opioids are overprescribed by physicians and oversupplied and paid for by insurers, while unused pills are just sitting around on the shelf.”

 First, if you are currently using prescription painkillers, hide them away where your teenager can’t find them.
 If you have leftover pills, there are two options for disposal: Dispose of them through a community take-back program (or many communities now have a lock box, where you can drop unused medications), or discard them.
 According to FDA, most medicines should be thrown in the trash (after mixing them with cat litter or coffee grounds), while others should be flushed.
-(To determine proper disposal, check this link: bit.ly/unusedmedicine).
+(To determine proper disposal, check guidelines from the FDA.

 3. When filling a prescription, get just a few pills at a time.

-Lastly, ask the pharmacist to fill only part of a prescription, which is what Sue did for her daughter’s pills.
+Lastly, ask the pharmacist to fill only part of a prescription, which is what Borison did for her daughter’s pills.
 “I asked for five,” she says.
 “That seemed like plenty.”
-If your teenager needs more, simply go back to the pharmacy and ask for some additional pills (you are allowed the full amount indicated in the prescription).
+If your teenager needs more, simply go back to the pharmacy and ask for some additional pills.
+You will be allowed to fill the full amount indicated in the prescription.